Market Readiness Assistance Grant (MRA Grant) – Globalisation

 The grant also provides support for companies to participate in trade shows and exhibitions overseas, which can help them establish new business relationships and gain exposure to new markets.

-Why should companies apply for the MRA Grant?
+Why Should Companies in Singapore Apply for the MRA Grant?

-The MRA grant provides financial assistance to SMEs looking to expand their businesses overseas, which can be a costly and risky endeavour.
-By providing funding for market entry and expansion activities, the grant can help SMEs mitigate some of the risks associated with international expansion and increase their chances of success.
+The MRA grant provides financial assistance to SMEs looking to expand their businesses overseas, which can be a costly and risky endeavor.
+Providing funding for market entry and expansion activities, the grant can help SMEs mitigate some of the risks associated with international expansion and increase their chances of success.

 Additionally, the MRA grant can help SMEs gain a better understanding of the overseas market they are targeting, which can help them tailor their products or services to better suit the needs of their potential customers.
 This can ultimately lead to increased sales and revenue for the company.